-Structured data is a kind of markup applied to your website’s content.
+Structured data is a kind of markup (structured data markup) applied to your website’s content.
 This markup permits you to produce data to look at engines regarding your sites and also the data they contain.

 What is structured data and why will Google care about it?